Its called Amiga life when you power up your Amiga computer and you are greeted with an unexplainable error.

 ZZ9000AX with external to internal cable

 Playing around with the card I noticed that if I removed the three wire cable that connected Paula audio output into the ZZ9000AX (you can see it attached to the card above) the card was beautifully silent, no bus noise, no irritating static and no weird noises.
-Playing MP3s worked fine.
-So I got an idea to remove the three cable wire and route the output from the ZZ9000AX into the Paula input header so the output of the soundcard was mixed into the sound jack of the A4000TX.
+Playing MP3s worked fine as they where being played on the ZZ9000AX and not on the Paula.

 Cable in detail, it is just a simple cable, nothing special to be honest